Vageshwar/Web3-Notes/Web3/Appendix/basic.md

 Such attacks are extremely difficult to execute on established networks due to the massive computational power required.

 `Sybil attack`: Sybil attacks refer to individual humans tricking a system into thinking they are multiple people to increase their influence.

+`Validator`:
+In Proof of Stake, a validator is a network participant who is responsible for creating and validating new blocks.
+Validators are chosen based on the amount of cryptocurrency they have staked and are willing to lock up as collateral.
+They earn rewards for honest participation and can lose their stake for malicious behavior.

+`Staking`:
+Staking refers to the process of locking up cryptocurrency as collateral to participate in block validation in a Proof of Stake network.
+The staked amount serves as a security deposit and determines the validator's chances of being selected to create blocks.
+Stakers earn rewards for their participation in network security.

+`Slashing`:
+Slashing is a penalty mechanism in Proof of Stake networks where validators lose a portion of their staked cryptocurrency for malicious or negligent behavior.
+Common slashing conditions include:
+- Double signing blocks
+- Extended downtime
+- Network attacks
+- Protocol violations

+`Delegation`:
+Delegation allows cryptocurrency holders to participate in staking without running their own validator node.
+Token holders can delegate their stake to existing validators, sharing in the rewards while the validator handles the technical aspects of block validation.
+This makes staking more accessible to average users.